tweag/nickel/doc/manual/types-vs-contracts.md

 ## A function

-Most of the time, you should use **type annotations** for functions.
-For reusable code, typing is often more adapted than contracts.
-You can exceptionally use contracts when types are not expressive enough to encode the property you want (such as in `ValidUrl -> Port -> ValidUrl`) or if the type system is not powerful enough to see that your code is correct.
+Most of the time, you should use a **type annotation** for functions.
+For reusable code, typing is more adapted than contracts.

+You can exceptionally use contracts when types are not expressive enough to encode the property you want (such as in `ValidUrl -> Port -> ValidUrl`) or if the type system is not powerful enough to see that your code is well-typed.

 What to do depends on the context:

 - *Anonymous function: nothing*.
-Short, anonymous functions can usually live without annotation.
+Short anonymous functions can usually live without an annotation.
 Inside a typed block, they will be typechecked anyway.
-Outside, anonymous function can't be reused elsewhere, and are generally short functions passed as arguments to typed higher-order functions, which will apply a guarding contract.
+Outside, anonymous function can't be reused elsewhere, and are generally passed as arguments to a higher-order function, which should be typed and will apply a guarding contract.

     Example: `std.array.map (fun x => x + 1) [1,2,3]`

-- *Let-bound function outside of typed block: use a type annotation.* Even if local to a file, if your function is bound to a variable, it can be potentially reused in different places.
+- *Let-bound function outside typed block: use a type annotation.* Even if local to a file, if your function is bound to a variable, it can be potentially reused in different places.

     Example: `let append_tm: String -> String = fun s => s ++ "(TM)" in ...`

 - *Let-bound function inside a typed block: nothing or type annotation*.
 Inside a typed block, types are inferred, so it is OK for simple functions to not be annotated.
-However, you are required to annotate it if it is polymorphic, because the typechecker won't infer polymorphic types for you.
-When the function type is non trivial, it can also be better to write an annotation for the sake of clarity.
+However, you are required to annotate polymorphic functions, because the typechecker won't infer polymorphic types for you.
+When the function type is non-trivial, it can also be better to write an annotation for the sake of clarity.

     Example: